CranfieldCyborgs/tfpy-preprocessing-test/README.md

 # Usage

 Clone the project using `git clone` and then `cd` into the project.
-Then create a new conda environment using:

-`conda env create -f environment.yml -p envs`

-to setup the same environment as the one required by the project in a folder called `envs` in the root of the project.
+To setup the same environment as the one required by the project in a folder called `envs` in the root of the project, create a new conda environment using:

+`conda env create -f .\environment.yml -p .\envs`

+> Note: The encoding of the file `environment.yml` has to be UTF-8 and not UTF-16.
+If you are getting the issue similar to `Issue#1` then this might be why.
+To change it, follow the solution referenced on the issue.

+And activate it using:

+`conda activate .\envs`

-Run the project from the root directory of the project using `python src/main.py`.
+And finally, run the project from the root directory of the project using `python src/main.py`.